Educational perennialism: Secular perennialism

 Perennialism was proposed in response to what many considered a failing educational system.
 Again Hutchins writes:

 The products of American high schools are illiterate; and a degree from a famous college or university is no guarantee that the graduate is in any better case.
 One of the most remarkable features of American society is that the difference between the "uneducated" and the "educated" is so slight.

 In this regard John Dewey and Hutchins were in agreement.
 Hutchins's book The Higher Learning in America deplored the "plight of higher learning" that had turned away from cultivation of the intellect and toward anti-intellectual practicality due, in part, to a lust for money.
 In a highly negative review of the book, Dewey wrote a series of articles in The Social Frontier which began by applauding Hutchins' attack on "the aimlessness of our present educational scheme.

-Perennialists believe in reading being supplemented by mutual investigations involving both teacher and student and minimally-directed discussions through the Socratic method in order to develop a historically oriented understanding of concepts.
+Perennialists believe that reading is supplemented by mutual investigations involving both teacher and student and minimally-directed discussions through the Socratic method in order to develop a historically oriented understanding of concepts.
 They argue that accurate, independent reasoning distinguishes the developed or educated mind and stress the development of this faculty.
 A skilled teacher keeps discussions on topic, corrects errors in reasoning, and accurately formulates problems within the scope of texts being studied but lets the class reach their own conclusions.

 Perennialists argue that many of the historical debates and the development of ideas presented by the great books are relevant to any society at any time, making them suitable for instructional use regardless of their age.
 They acknowledge disagreement between various great books but believe that the student must learn to recognize these disagreements, think about them, and reach a reasoned, defensible conclusion.
 This is a major goal of the Socratic discussions.

 Religious perennialism

-Perennialism was originally religious in nature, developed first by Thomas Aquinas in the thirteenth century in his work (On the Teacher).
+Perennialism was originally religious in nature, developed first by Thomas Aquinas in the thirteenth century in his work On the Teacher.

 In the nineteenth century, John Henry Newman presented a defense of religious perennialism in The Idea of a University.
 Discourse 5 of that work, "Knowledge Its Own End", is a recent statement of a Christian educational perennialism.

 There are several epistemological options, which affect the pedagogical options.
 The possibilities may be surveyed by considering four extreme positions - idealistic rationalism, idealistic fideism, realistic rationalism and realistic fideism.

 Teaching pupils to think critically and rationally are the main objectives of perennialist educators.
 A perennialist classroom seeks to be a highly structured and disciplined setting that fosters in pupils a never-ending search for the truth.